 With the cost of education rising every year, it is becoming increasingly difficult for students to cover their study expenses on their own.
 Tuition fees at reputed universities are sky high, leaving an education loan as the only sensible option for students to chase their education dream.
-Unlike a personal loan, education loans also come with many other benefits for students.
+Unlike a personal loan, there are more education loan benefits for education finances.

 Rapid rising costs of education